Where-isJJ/Where-isJJ/README.md

 - 👋 Hi, I’m @Where-isJJ
-- 👀 I’m interested in literally everything :)
-- 🌱 I’m currently learning html/css, python, java and C++ (I know its a lot)
 - 💞️ I really appreciate tips and advice
 - 📫 How to reach me: err...?